akio-tomiya/LatticeQCD.jl/README.md

     process_grid=(1, 1, 1, 1),
 )
 ```

+The v2.0 release qualification covers serial CPU, one/two-rank CPU MPI, and a
+single NVIDIA H100 using CUDA.
+MPI+CUDA multi-GPU, AMDGPU, and oneAPI use the
+same backend-neutral JACC/LatticeMatrices path but are not yet release-tested;
+they are experimental rather than claimed supported configurations.
+See the
+[backend support matrix](docs/src/backends.md) for the tested fermions, I/O,
+restart coverage, and the optional GPU command.

 For a distributed run, install and load MPI explicitly, initialize it, and
 pass its communicator: